 The technical baseline application can also be used by applicants to switch from one eCTD sequence per strength to one eCTD sequence covering multiple strengths (see Section 2.12.3 below).
-For the switch, the pros and cons of the different approaches to dossier structure, as described in Annex 3, should be taken into consideration.
-The switch from one approach to another should normally only be allowed once during the lifecycle, and must be agreed by the relevant authority.
+The switch from one approach to another should normally only be allowed once during the lifecycle and must be agreed by the relevant authority.

-2.12.3 Re-Baselining a Broken eCTD Lifecycle
+2.11.3 Re-Baselining a Broken eCTD Lifecycle